1. Local Law Enforcement

 Detectives tend to make about $54,000 a year; however, some make as much as $93,000.

-Fish and Game Warden
+10. Fish and Game Warden

 In the U.S. economy, wildlife jobs are essential to protect the overall well-being of natural resources and animals.
 Fish and game wardens are law enforcement professionals who work in a certain geographic area, and they ensure the laws and regulations are followed in that location.
 They regulate fishing and hunting, prevent pollution, and apprehend individuals committing criminal activity.
-Fish and game wardens work for both the local and state government, and they are sworn peace officers.
+Fish and game wardens work for both the local and state government, and they have sworn peace officers.

-To become a fish and game warden, many departments require a minimum of two years of college coursework in areas like biology, criminal justice, and environment.
-Applicants must pass a qualifying examination to assess physical ability and knowledge of fish and game topics.
+To become a fish and game warden, many departments require a minimum of two years of college coursework in areas like biology, criminal justice, and the environment.
+Applicants must pass a qualifying examination to assess their physical ability and knowledge of fish and game topics.
 Individuals must then complete training programs.

 The median yearly wage for fish and game wardens is around $48,000, with the top 10 percent earning more than $70,000 per year and the lowest 10 percent making under $32,000 a year.